thunder-coding/oxc/apps/oxlint/conformance/snapshot.md

 }
 ```

-AssertionError [ERR_ASSERTION]: Expected values to be strictly equal:
-+ actual - expected
+AssertionError [ERR_ASSERTION]: Should have 2 errors but had 1: [
+  {
+    ruleId: 'rule-to-test/no-implicit-globals',

-+ 'Global variable leak, declare the variable if it is intended to be local.'
+    message: 'Global variable leak, declare the variable if it is intended to be local.',
-- 'Unexpected assignment to read-only global variable.'

-    at assertMessageMatches (apps/oxlint/dist/index.js)
+    messageId: 'globalVariableLeak',
+    severity: 1,
+    nodeType: 'Identifier',
+    line: 1,
+    column: 31,
+    endLine: 1,
+    endColumn: 38,
+    suggestions: null
+  }
+]

+1 !== 2

-    at assertInvalidTestCaseMessageIsCorrect (apps/oxlint/dist/index.js)
+    at assertErrorCountIsCorrect (apps/oxlint/dist/index.js)
     at assertInvalidTestCasePasses (apps/oxlint/dist/index.js)
     at runInvalidTestCase (apps/oxlint/dist/index.js)
+    at apps/oxlint/dist/index.js

 #### no-implicit-globals > invalid